-May use a Power 3 Special Statement that must be spoken in the Logical style.
-You must use the keywords, "Seems like..." and then make an objective observation about the NPC's emotional state.
-(Ex: "It seems like that is really frustrating for you.")
+May use a Power 3 Special Statement.
+Make an objective observation about the NPC's emotional state.
 If the statement has influence, gain a Power 2 Logical Statement for the encounter.
+Must use the Keywords "Seems Like" (Ex: "It seems like that is really frustrating for you.")